Many or all companies we feature compensate us. Compensation and editorial

 When you get a new loan, your lender will check your credit, which can temporarily lower your credit score.
 If you plan to get a mortgage soon, get your credit in the best shape possible and avoid doing anything that may lower your credit score, as higher credit scores lead to lower interest rates.

-Additionally, your credit report will show that you recently refinanced the loan.
-When seeing this, your lender might wonder if you refinanced your loan because you had difficulty repaying it.
+Your credit report will show that you recently refinanced the loan, causing your lender to wonder if your refinance was due to difficulty repaying under the original terms.

 You should also avoid doing anything that will bring into question your ability to repay the new mortgage.
-This is because if your mortgage lender has reason to believe you can’t afford the new mortgage, it might be harder to get approved.
+If your mortgage lender has reason to believe you can’t afford the new mortgage, it might be harder to get approved.

 If you’re struggling to afford your monthly payments